PrincetonUniversity/MosaicSim/README.md

 ## Building Workloads
 Workloads must be specially prepared through some LLVM passes (to generate a data dependency graph for the simulator) and run on the host (to generate a trace of memory accesses and control flow paths).
 The make files in the workloads do this automatically.

 Navigate to the workload in the pythia/workloads directory.
 For benchmark suites, navigate to the relevant subdirectory.
-For example, to run triad in shoc, you'd navigate to pythia/workloads/shoc/triad.
+For example, to build triad in shoc, you'd navigate to pythia/workloads/shoc/triad.
 Then type:

     mkdir -p int output
     make